Lower Histamine Wine

 Like I said, you can purchase a one-time box to try it out.
 But, if you already know you tolerate wine, you may want to consider the membership.
 If you are looking to keep your wine rack stocked, memberships can save you a little money.

 I hope you’ll enjoy it as much as I have.
-It is so nice to be able to enjoy a glass of wine or cocktail again!
+It is so nice to be able to enjoy a glass of wine or a wine-based cocktail again!

-I’ve sampled several of their different selections.
+I’ve sampled several of the different selections from Dry Farm Wines.
 I’ve had reds with deep earthy notes as well as fruit-forward reds.
 I’ve enjoyed the crispness of the whites and rosés.
 I’ve even been experimenting with making cocktails using the sparkling wine.

 Now, of course, when I was really sick, I didn’t drink alcohol at all for a while.
-So, be sure to listen to your body and wait for when you’re ready!
+So, be sure to listen to your body and wait for when you’re ready to try a bottle of wine!

 When I was ready to try out some of these lower histamine indulgences, I started with just a few sips to see what my body was ready for and carefully increased from there.

 If you are still struggling with your health, I encourage you to keep hope.
-If you aren’t able to have these special treats just yet, hang in there.
+If you can’t have these special treats just yet, hang in there.
 You can turn the corner, too.

 I’m wishing you all the best.